-With more processing power and internal storage, IEDs can now produce more information regarding their internal activities.
-Logging this information and sending it to a control center will provide operators more visibility on what happens in the device and, in case of a problem, gives hints on where to start the troubleshooting.
+With more processing power and internal storage, IEDs can now produce more information on their internal activities.
+Logging this information and sending them to a control center will give operators more visibility on what happens in the device and, in case of a problems, gives hints on where to start the troubleshooting.
 A Syslog server can also be installed in the system to collect these log files from different IEDs and store them in a central repository for further analysis.

-Similar to log files, event files can be collected centrally and made available for a wider range of users.
-This central repository also makes sure information won’t be lost from the devices – as they still have limited storage space as compared to a local server.
+Like log files, event files can be collected centrally and made available for a wider range of users.
+It also makes sure information won’t be lost from the devices as they still have limited storage space as compared to a local server.

 Using a data concentrator also simplifies system configuration on the SCADA side.
-Instead of individually setting up the devices in the substation in the SCADA system, only one gateway with one communication link and one set of points is required to be integrated in the SCADA system.
+Instead of individually setting up the devices in the substation in the SCADA, only one gateway with one communication link and one set of points is required to be integrated in the SCADA.
 When adding, removing or changing a device in the field, the SCADA system only needs to update the point list without changing the communication link parameters.